Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: Experimental Analysis

 \subsection{\textbf{Parameters Study}}

-\textbf{Walk Length study:} Walk\_length $l$, as we mentioned in Section~\ref{sec:time_complexity}, is vital to affect the accuracy and performance.
-We set the number of sampling $n$ equal to $30 \times |V|$ as default and vary $l$ from 200 to 300.
-We observe the qualitatively similar tendency for~\M~on all datasets.
-Due to space limitations, we only report the result of~\M~on En-Wikipedia data set for the categorization task (in BLESS data set).
-In Figure~\ref{fig:walk_length}, with the increase of walk\_length $l$, the runtime increases quickly from 28,759 sec to 34,459 sec, but the categorization accuracy has a sightly effect between 81.7\% and 82.6\%.
-This indicates that according to the CLT, the sample size needed to produce accurate results in a study is often surprisingly small.
-So, to pursue high performance, in our experiment, walk\_length is set to 200.

-\textbf{P, Q study:} We explored the best combination of parameters $ p $ and $ q $ on $ [(0.001, 1), (1, 1), (1, 0.001)] $.
+\textbf{Study of P, Q:} We explored the best combination of parameters $ p $ and $ q $ on $ [(0.001, 1), (1, 1), (1, 0.001)] $.
 Table~\ref{tab:pq} shows the evaluation results of the three tasks.
 It can be seen from the results that the $ (p, q) $combination of $ (1, 0.001) $ can obtain better accuracy.
-The prediction task of nodes in the network needs to solve two problems: the homogeneity of nodes and the structural equivalence.
-DFS and BFS complete these two tasks respectively\cite{grover2016node2vec}.
-After mapping text to a word graph, synonyms usually have almost similar network structures in the graph because they have similar contexts.
-Based on this feature, we need to shorten the distance between synonyms through DFS-biased random walks to better capture synonyms.
-Therefore, setting the parameter $ q=0.001 $ that controls the walk to exploring more distant parts of the graph, which is much smaller than the parameter $ p=1 $, to control the walking tendency towards DFS can obtain better word embedding.

-\textbf{Node's weight study:} Table \ref{fig:node_weight} shows a comparison of the evaluation results of word embedding obtained by setting various word weight (e.g., Pecanpy+TF, Pecanpy+TFIDF, and Pecanpy).
-Method 1 (Pecanpy+TF) uses $ TF $ value as the weight of the node; Method 2 (Pecanpy+TF-IDF) uses $ TF\mbox{-}IDF $ value as the weight; Method 3 (Pecanpy) do not set the node's weight.
+\textbf{Node's weight study:} Table \ref{tab:pq} shows a comparison of the evaluation results of word embedding obtained by setting various word weight.
+Method 1 (Pecanpy+TF) uses $ TF $ value as the weight of the node; Method 2 (Pecanpy+TF-IDF) uses $ TF\mbox{-}IDF $ value; Method 3 (Pecanpy) do not set the node's weight.
+The results show that using TF-IDF to set weights is the best, so we will use this method in the following experiments.

-The experimental results In Table~\ref{fig:node_weight}, indicated that (i) in general, the accuracy of Pecanpy+TF and Pecanpy+TF-IDF is higher than Pecanpy (e.g., for categorization task in data set Batting, these two methods with node weights improves 4\% accuracy the original method).
-We believe that the weight of nodes is important to improve the accuracy because the important words should be sampled more times. (ii) the accuracy of Pecanpy+TF-IDF is slightly higher than Pecanpy+TF because, as we know, IDF can also be pulled from either a background corpus, which corrects for sampling bias, or the dataset being used in the experiment at hand.
-Thus, in our following experiments, we use Pecanpy+TF-IDF as the default model.